comtravo/comtravo.github.io/_posts/2018-10-21-Neural-NER-Systems.md

 </figure>
 </center>

-A character lookup table is initialized randomly containing an embedding for every character.
+A character lookup table containing every character is initialized randomly.
 The character embeddings corresponding to every character in a word are given in direct and reverse order to a bidirectional-LSTM.
 The embedding for a word derived from its characters is the concatenation of its forward and backward representations from the bidirectional-LSTM.
-The hidden dimension of the forward and backward character LSTMs are 25 each.
+The hidden dimension of the forward and backward character LSTMs is 25 each.

 #### __Word Embeddings__

-This character-level representation is then concatenated with a word-level representation from pre-trained word embeddings.
-Embeddings are pre-trained using skip-n-gram [(Ling et al., 2015)](http://www.aclweb.org/anthology/D15-1161), a variation of skip-gram that accounts for word order.
+The character-level representation is concatenated with a word-level representation from pre-trained word embeddings.
+The word embeddings are pre-trained using skip-n-gram [(Ling et al., 2015)](http://www.aclweb.org/anthology/D15-1161), a variation of skip-gram that accounts for word order.

-These embeddings are fine-tuned during training, and the authors claim that using pre-trained over randomly initialized ones results in performance improvements.

-They also mention that they apply a dropout mask to the final embedding layer just before the input to the bidirectional LSTM observe a significant improvement in model’s performance after using dropout.
+These embeddings are fine-tuned during training; the authors claim that using pre-trained compared to randomly initialized embeddings results in performance improvements.
+They also mention that they observe a significant performance improvement by applying a dropout mask to the final embedding layer just before the input to the bidirectional LSTM.

 ### __Summary__

 This model is relatively simple, the authors use no hand-crafted features, just embeddings.
-The word embeddings are the concatenation of two vectors, a vector made of character embeddings using two LSTMs, for each character in a word, and a vector corresponding to word embeddings trained on external data.
+The word embeddings are the concatenation of two vectors: a vector made of character embeddings using two LSTMs for each character in a word, and a vector corresponding to word embeddings trained on external data.

-The embeddings for word each word in a sentence are then passed through a forward and backward LSTM, and the output for each word is then fed into a CRF layer.
+The embeddings for word each word in a sentence are then passed through a forward and backward LSTM, and the output for each word is fed into a CRF layer.

 ### __Implementations__